yueyue4737/EC601TermProject/readme.md

 ### 1.1 Related Concepts
 #### 1.1.1 Unsupervised Learning
 #### 1.1.2 Weak Supervision

+<p>Weak Supervision uses noisy, limited or imprecise sources but it can avoid structural assumptions by using subject matter experts (SMEs).<p>

 ### 1.2 Development History

+<p> Snorkel v0.9 Teaser is developed by the Hazy Research Team from Stanford University in 2016. <p>

 ### 1.3 Key Functions